Best Exercises for Varicose Veins and 3 Movements to Avoid

 Temporary mild discomfort is normal.
 Persistent worsening requires reassessment.

-Should You Wear Compression While Exercising?
+Should You Wear Compression Stockings While Exercising?

 Can Exercise Reverse Varicose Veins?